Spokane Violent Crimes Defense Attorney

 Washington State, like many others, takes violent crime charges very seriously.
 Violent crimes can range from physical assaults to homicide, and each carries significant consequences.

-Below are some of the most common types of violent crimes that you might face charges for:
+Below are some of the most common types of violent crimes for which you might face charges:

 - Assault: Assault charges typically involve an intentional act of violence against another person.
 In Washington, assault can range from a simple assault (a physical altercation with no serious injury) to aggravated assault (where the assault results in significant injury or involves the use of a weapon).
 Depending on the severity of the assault, charges can be classified as first-degree, second-degree, or third-degree assault.